-The Course Design Institute is a two-week immersive experience that will spark new ways of thinking about your course, empower you to prioritize what matters most to you, and help you to create clear learning paths for students.
+The Course Design Institute is a one-week immersive experience that will spark new ways of thinking about your course, empower you to prioritize what matters most to you, and help you to create clear learning paths for students.
 Most CDI participants leave with 80-90% of their courses designed.

 Grounded in research and based on a national model developed at the University of Virginia, the CDI has helped hundreds of faculty around the country design innovative, transformative learning experiences for students.
 Faculty routinely praise the CDI as a transformational development experience.

 Instructors willing to explore new possibilities for their course and engage in cross-disciplinary conversations about course design.
 Note: This is a particularly good opportunity for faculty who don’t have a course release but need time and space to design a new course or re-imagine an existing one.

 The 2023 Course Design Institute will take place in person June 5-9 at Il Monastero.
 All sessions will take place from 9:00 AM-4:00PM Monday-Thursday and 9:00AM-2:00PM on Friday.
 Participants must commit to attending all sessions during the CDI, and to completing "homework" each evening.